HOW TO DRINK FROM A FIRE-HOSE WITHOUT DROWNING

 - Students unconsciously equate effort with accuracy.
 So if it takes 3 minutes to justify one answer and only 30 seconds to justify another, the 3 minute answer is often chosen – after all, that effort must mean something (or you're just tired of trying to figure it out, so you pick the one you just spent a lot of effort working on).
 Of course this usually means that it took more assumptions and tortuous reasoning to justify the 3-minute answer, which makes it less likely to be true.

 - Students also frequently give more validity to impressions of "what your body wants to do" or "what the cell wants to do" than to actual known relationships or equations that describe reality.
-Often, a student will say something like, "Well, I knew that stroke volume times heart rate equals cardiac output, and answer 'b' fit that equation, but I though that stroke volume should be really important in determining MV02 because the heart wants to move all that blood, so I chose answer 'c'."
+Often, a student will say something like, "Well, I knew that stroke volume times heart rate equals cardiac output, and answer 'b' fit that equation, but I thought that stroke volume should be really important in determining myocardial oxygen consumption (MV02) because the heart wants to move all that blood, so I chose answer 'c'."
 Notice the difference between "knew" and "should".

 - TT = definitely true – you are confident of the fact or can write out the equation or can visualize the information from your notes or summaries that support it.